Last Updated: May 12, 2026

 The service starts accumulating memory right from the get-go, growing steadily until reaching the defined memory limits, afterwards it is killed with an OOM error.
 Bummer.

-This is a good time to note that the leaking service is written in pure golang, which uses garbage collection as part of the language runtime.
-This mechanism takes care of freeing unused memory for us, so in theory it should prevent memory leaks from happening.
+This is a good time to note that the leaking service is written in pure golang, an open source programming language backed by Google, and the Go programming language—often called the Go language—uses garbage collection as part of the language runtime.
+This mechanism takes care of freeing unused memory for us, so in theory it should prevent memory leaks from happening; in software development, Go’s static typing and robust standard library also help it stand out from other languages.
 What’s going on?

 From past readings we suspected the issue might have to deal with the runtime not releasing memory back to the OS fast enough - but this was fixed in go 1.16.